-The soft, minimalist pallet is enhanced by whimsical touches, a thoughtful collaboration between the architect and client.
-A blue velvet sofa, leather- topped bar stools, carefully chosen hexagonal doorknobs and collection of unique sculptures the client had picked up on a trip to Copenhagen create a diacritic space reflective of her unique personality.
-“Her direct involvement and excitement are what made this project so special,” says project lead designer Lindsey Theobald, “the home isn’t generic because of her willingness to take risks and add in fun details.”
+The soft, minimalist palette is enhanced by whimsical touches, a thoughtful collaboration between the architect and client.
+A blue velvet sofa, leather- topped bar stools, carefully chosen decorative tiles, light fixtures, and a collection of unique sculptures the client had picked up on a trip to Copenhagen create a diacritic space reflective of her unique personality.
+Her direct involvement and excitement are what made this project so special.
+The home isn’t generic because of her willingness to take risks and add in fun details.

-Landscape Architect – Ground Studio Landscape Architecture
+Landscape Architect: Ground Studio Landscape Architecture

-Lighting Design – Kim Cladas Lighting Design
+Lighting Design: Kim Cladas Lighting Design

-Structural Engineer – Strandberg Engineering
+Structural Engineer: Strandberg Engineering

-Landscape Contractor – Frank & Grossman
+Landscape Contractor: Frank & Grossman

-Cabinetmaker – Eby Construction
+Cabinetmaker: Eby Construction

 Photography: Joe Fletcher